 - Evolution is a topic that previous scientists like Lamarck, Carl Linnaeus, and even Darwin’s grandfather had been intrigued by.

 - However, they had only hinted at it, while Darwin took it to another level.

-- Darwin took the general idea from scientists who had previously thought about it, and developed it to the extent that it became recognised as a fact.
+- Darwin took the general idea from scientists who had previously thought about it and developed it to the extent that it became recognized as a fact.

 - This makes him the most important scientist involved in the process of discovering evolution.

 38. How Did Charles Darwin Contribute To Science – Charles Darwin Contribution To Science